Micheal-Hany/E-commerce-app/README.md

 - Order tracking and history
 - Feedback system after ordering products
 - Support for Arabic and English languages
-- Support for dark mode and list mode
+- Support for dark mode and light mode
 - Integration with Google Maps for location services
 - Integration with GetX for state management
 - Integration with SQLite for local database storage